chef/chef-web-docs/chef_master/source/dk_windows.rst

 Configure the Windows Environment
 -----------------------------------------------------

 Use the ``chef shell-init`` command to configure your environment to use the ChefDK locations for Chef and Ruby.
-The ``chef shell-init`` command creates the initialization script for your environment.
+Set the execution policy, create a profile, and then create the initialization script for your environment with ``chef shell-init``.

 Set the Execution Policy
 +++++++++++++++++++++++++++++++++++++++++++++++++++++